- 1. Freemium SaaS Pricing Model

 - Risk of adding too many features just to fill each tier

-6. Feature-Based Pricing Model
+6. Feature-Based SaaS Pricing Model

 Feature-based pricing allows you to price your services and products based on varying levels of functionality.
-While used often in the SaaS industry, this pricing model is also prevalent in everyday life, as we logically pay a higher price for more functionality (think laptops, gym memberships, and courses).
+While used often in the industry, this SaaS pricing model is also prevalent in everyday life, as we logically pay a higher price for more functionality (think laptops, gym memberships, and courses).
 You tie the price directly to the value you offer customers.

 As mentioned before, you might pair feature-based and tiered pricing , where each tier opens more features at a higher cost.
 Customers scale along with your product as they expand, needing new solutions to their problems during growth stages.